IHE/ACDC/input/pagecontent/profileoptions.md

 <a name="assessor-option"> </a>
 #### Assessor Option
-The Assessor Option enables a Clinical Knowledge Repository to provide Assessment capabilities for applications which cannot provide their user interface to implement the user interactions described by the Questionnaire resource.
+The Assessor Option enables a Clinical Knowledge Resource Repository to provide Assessment capabilities for applications which cannot provide their user interface to implement the user interactions described by the Questionnaire resource.

 A Clinical Knowledge Resource Repository that implements the Assessor Option shall be grouped with an